JesperAxelsson/rust-intmap/README.md

 ```

 # How can it be so much faster?
-I use a specialized hash function for integers which multiplies the key with the their largest prime.
+I use a specialized hash function for integers which multiplies the key with their largest prime.
 By keeping the internal cache a power 2 you can avoid the expensive modulus operator as mentioned in [this Stack Overflow post](http://stackoverflow.com/questions/6670715/mod-of-power-2-on-bitwise-operators).
 The hash function looks like this:

 ```rust
 #[inline]